aiji42/authrize-preview-sample/README.md

 ## Previewing

-Access /api/auth/ from the IP address specified by `ALLOW_FROM` in advance.
-A cookie will be given for authentication.
+When accessing from the IP address specified by `ALLOW_FROM`, a cookie will be given for authentication.
 After that, you will be able to access the site as usual.

 By the rewrites rule, access without an authentication cookie will be denied.